• Skip to primary navigation

 Notes

-• Add more veggies!
-If you love veggies in your spaghetti, add mushrooms, green bell peppers, zucchini, eggplant, black olives or english peas to the onion-garlic mixture along with the garlic and onion.
+• Add more vegetables for texture and extra flavor!
+If you love veggies in your spaghetti, add mushrooms, green bell peppers, zucchini, eggplant, black olives or peas to the onion-garlic mixture along with the garlic and onion.

 Nutrition